How To Be The Best Damn Listener You Can Be

 You know the basics.
 But basics only get you so far.
 Here’s how to step up your game.

 Being a great listener is an essential quality in a good spouse.
 Chances are, you’re already pretty good at it.
 You know the basics: Don’t interrupt.
 Don’t offer unsolicited advice.
 Don’t try to fix stuff if your partner hasn’t asked you specifically for advice on fixing stuff.

-“Can you just listen to me?”
-It’s been a popular question between spouses throughout time.
-A totally unverified rumor has it that it was a hieroglyphic.
-Either way, you know listening is an essential quality in a good spouse.
-Chances are, you’re already pretty good at it.
-You know the often-said basics: Don’t interrupt.
-Don’t offer unsolicited advice.
-Don’t try to fix stuff.
-But there are ways to improve and your partner deserves more because, well, they do.
-Yes, improving your listening skills takes time and energy, but it’s worth it.
+But the basics only get you so far.
+There are ways to improve and your partner deserves more because of course they do.
+Yes, improving your listening skills takes time and energy, but it’s worth it for the health of your relationship.
 Besides, honing the skill will help you gain a better understanding of your spouse — and, you know, avoid arguments that come as a result of not listening.
 And isn’t that the goal?
-Here are five tips that will help you become a great listener.
+Here’s how to step up your game.

 You can interrupt.
 You can half listen.
 You can not listen, says Michael Nichols, professor of psychology at the College of William & Mary and author of The Lost Art of Listening.
 Not all conversations are the Super Bowl.
 They’re not even division rivalry games.

 But you’re smart enough to sense when it matters.
 Your partner might make it easy by saying, “There’s something that’s been on my mind” or even easier with, “I need to talk.”
 Then you know it’s game time.